vinoaj/gcp-resources/industry-solutions/retail/README.md

 ## Consumer Behaviour
 - [COVID-19 has made consumer decision-making even more complicated.
 Here’s what you need to know (Nov 2020)](https://www.thinkwithgoogle.com/intl/en-aunz/consumer-insights/consumer-trends/covid-19-has-made-consumer-decision-making-even-more-complicated-heres-what-you-need-to-know/)
+    - Keep an eye on trending categories, and integrate into your navigation menus
+    - Make social sharing easy
+    - Be an authority
+    - Avoid scarcity through better demand forecasting
+    - Be time efficient